 Benzodiazepines bind to GABA-A receptors, which consist of ligand-gated chloride ion channels that mediate inhibition of the synapses in the CNS.
 Benzodiazepines bind as allosteric modulators and increase the number of chloride ions crossing the cell membrane.
 Once benzodiazepines bind to the receptor, the GABA receptor changes conformation and has an increased affinity for GABA.
 This conformational change causes an increased frequency in opening chloride ion channels and, subsequently, hyperpolarization of the neuronal cell membrane occurs, resulting in a decreased rate of firing of the synapse.

 Oxazepam is administered orally as a capsule of 10 mg, 15 mg, or 30 mg or tablet of 15 mg.
-DOsing is without regard to meals.
-No dose adjustments are needed for patients with hepatic or renal impairments, though caution advised in renally impaired.
+Dosing is without regard to meals.
+No dose adjustments are needed for patients with hepatic or renal impairments, though caution is advised in renally impaired patients.

-- In children age 6 to 12; there are no clear guidelines, but may administer 1mg/kg/day by mouth; dose divided to 3 times a day
+- In children age 6 to 12: there are no clear guidelines, but clinicians may administer 1mg/kg/day by mouth; dose divided to 3 times a day.

 - In the geriatric population: administer 10 to 15 mg orally three or four times daily initially and increase the dose cautiously if needed - it is recommended not to exceed 60 mg per day.

 For alcohol withdrawal:

 - In adults; administer 15 mg orally three times daily

 Oxazepam has no indications in children under the age of six.

 It is generally not necessary to titrate oxazepam.
 The recommendation is to use the lowest effective dose possible for the shortest reasonable timeframe.